MagmaGuy/FreeMinecraftModels/ReadMe.md

 Dynamic models are built on top of a living entity, which can be provided either when using the create method as in the example above, or when running the spawn method on a Dynamic entity.

+### Click events

+FreeMinecraftModels provides custom events for when a player left of right-clicks a modeled entity.

+Those are events are:

+- `ModeledEntityLeftClickEvent`
+- `ModeledEntityRightClickEvent`
+- `PropLeftClickEvent`
+- `PropRightClickEvent`
+- `StaticEntityLeftClickEvent`
+- `StaticEntityRightClickEvent`
+- `DynamicEntityLeftClickEvent`
+- `DynamicEntityRightClickEvent`

+They are all `Cancellable` and can be cancelled.
+Additionally, they all have a `Player` as their first parameter, and expose the entity that was clicked.

+Note that cancelling the events will not do anything as far as FreeMinecraftModels is concerned, as FMM does not handle the actual interaction with the model at this time.

 # Contributing to the FreeMinecraftModels (FMM) project as a developer